 In July 2019, the Company made a full transition to an economic solvency ratio regime.
-For details regarding the regulation applicable to the implementation of a Solvency-II-based economic solvency regime in insurance companies, see section 3 of the Board of Directors' Report attached to the 2020 periodic report.

-On November 21, 2023, in accordance with the directives of the Commissioner, the Company published the economic solvency ratio report for the June 30, 2023 data on its website.
+For details regarding the regulation applicable to the implementation of a Solvency-II-based economic solvency regime in insurance companies, see section 3 of the Board of Directors' Report for 2023.
+On November 19, 2024, in accordance with the directives of the Commissioner, the Company published the economic solvency ratio report for the June 30, 2024 data on its website.